Donna McLeod: Early life

 On March 19, 1968, McLeod was born in Kingston, Jamaica.
 She migrated to Canada in 1977, where she grew up.
 She moved to Georgia in 1998 and became a US citizen in 2012.

 Education

-In 1989, McLeod earned a Bachelors degree in Chemical Engineering from Humber College.
+In 1989, McLeod earned a bachelor's degree in chemical engineering from Humber College.

 Professional career

-Donna McLeod is a Chemical Engineer with over 30 years of experience in Quality Assurance Management/ Engineering, she is now the President/CEO of Enviroqual, LLC a Quality Assurance/Regulatory Consulting company specializing in Medical Devices, Food, Plastics, and Pharmaceuticals.
+Donna McLeod is a chemical engineer with over 30 years of experience in quality assurance management/ engineering; she is now the president/CEO of Enviroqual, LLC, a quality assurance/regulatory consulting company specializing in medical devices, food, plastics, and pharmaceuticals.

 McLeod first ran to represent District 105 in the Georgia House of Representatives in 2016, but lost the general election to incumbent Joyce Chandler.
 In 2018, she ran again, and defeated Republican Donna Sheldon.
 In 2020 she ran for a third time and defeated Erik Dieks.

-McLeod currently sits on the following committees:
+McLeod sat on the following committees: